As survey shows most kids are prevented from walking and cycling by traffic danger

-The GO 20 coalition (Brake, Living Streets, Sustrans, the National Heart Forum, Campaign to Protect Rural England, Ramblers, and 20's Plenty for Us) is highlighting that slower speeds in towns, cities and villages can help deliver a post-2012 legacy of active communities, and prevent devastating pedestrian and cyclist casualties, which increased in 2011 (see below).
-Many authorities are already recognising the benefits of slower speeds by implementing 20 limits across towns and cities.
-GO 20 calls for: more authorities to do this; the government to work towards 20mph limits being the norm in communities; and drivers to pledge to GO 20 around homes, schools and shops, even where the current default limit of 30mph remains.
+Brake is highlighting that slower traffic speeds can help deliver a 2012 legacy of active communities, and prevent devastating casualties among people on foot and bike, which went up in 2011 (see below).
+Many authorities are recognising the benefits of slower speeds and introducing town and city-wide 20mph limits.
+Brake is calling for: more authorities to do this; the government to work towards 20mph limits being the norm in communities; and drivers to pledge to GO 20 around homes, schools and shops, even where 30 limits remain.

 Why GO 20:

 - Fewer casualties: at 20, drivers have much more time to react, to help them stop in time if they need to, like if a child runs out.
 Studies show that when 20 limits replace 30, it means fewer casualties among pedestrians and cyclists .

 - More walking and cycling: danger from traffic is a major barrier in enabling more people to walk and cycle.
 Town and city-wide 20 limits have resulted in more people walking and cycling .